PennyLaneAI/pennylane/doc/introduction/interfaces/jax.rst

 Using jax.jit on Qnodes
 -----------------------

-To fully utilize the power and speed of JAX, you'll need to just-in-time compile your functions JAX.
+To fully utilize the power and speed of JAX, you'll need to just-in-time compile your functions.
 If you're only taking expectation values, you can simply add the decorator on your Qnode directly.

 .. code-block:: python